crypticmeta/adderral_auction/README.md

   - Subtle decorative gradient orbs in background
   - Enhanced glass cards and accent glows
   - Layout structure preserved (no markup restructuring)
+- **Wallet identity + guest lifecycle (frontend)**
+  - The app now prefers the connected wallet's cardinal address as the user identifier when creating pledges.
+  - `guestId` is used only as a fallback when no wallet address is available.
+  - On wallet disconnect, `guestId` is cleared automatically so the next connection/pledge session creates a fresh guest.
+  - Testing disconnect (Header's Test mode) also clears `guestId`.
+- **Pledge verification**
+  - Verification is handled by the backend scheduler only; there is no frontend verify/attach call.
+  - Frontend verify timers have been removed from `PledgeForm.tsx` and `PledgeInterface.tsx`.
+  - After payment, the pledge is created with `txid` and later marked verified when confirmations are detected.
 - **Centralized TypeScript Types**: Implemented a centralized type system
   - All shared types moved to a central `/src/types` directory
   - Improved type consistency across controllers and services